rietta/git_time_extractor/readme.md

 This script is based on previous code published publicly by *Sharad* at http://www.tatvartha.com/2010/01/generating-time-entry-from-git-log/.
 However, it has been adapted to run without Rails from the command line.
 The portions of the code written by Rietta are licensed under the terms of the BSD license (see section 3 below).

+## 0. Installing from Ruby Gems

+To quickly get started, just run:
+`gem install git_time_extractor`

+You can see it at https://rubygems.org/gems/git_time_extractor.

 ## 1. Running

 ### Usage